-If you have a concern about a child, particularly if you think s/he may be suffering or at risk of suffering harm, it is your responsibility to share the information promptly with the Designated Safeguarding Lead (DSL) or the Deputy/ies who are; Mrs Sarah Giller, Mr Mat Downs, Mr Edward Davies, Miss Lisa Swan.
-Mrs Sally Riley is Level 3 trained.
+If you have a concern about a child, particularly if you think s/he may be suffering or at risk of suffering harm, it is your responsibility to share the information promptly with the Designated Safeguarding Lead (DSL) or the Deputies who are; Mrs Sarah Giller, Mr Mat Downs, Mr Edward Davies, Miss Lisa Swan.
+Mrs Sally Riley, Mrs Deeprose, Miss Grant, Miss Browning, Miss Kaplinsky and Ms Parsons are also Level 3 trained.